ijazai/ijazai.github.io/_pages/publications.md

 Nazmul Islam, Ijaz Ahmad and Seokjoo Shin <br>
 IEEE International Conference on Artificial Intelligence in Information and Communication (ICAIIC): 630–635, Feb.
 2023. <br>

-<u>Description</u>: <i> Image data transmission over a wireless communication channel is suceptible to distortions<span id="dots">...</span><span id="more" style="display:none">.
+<u>Description</u>: <i> Image data transmission over a wireless communication channel is suceptible to distortions<span id="dotsC14">...</span><span id="moreC14" style="display:none">.
 We analyze the robustness of the trained deep learning models on such images where the noise is introudced by an image communication system that utilizes higher order M-QAM schemes.</span></i>
-<button onclick="moreLessFtn()" id="moreLessBttn" style="border:none; background-color:transparent">Read more</button>
+<button onclick="moreLessFtn('dotsC14','moreC14','moreLessBttnC14')" id="moreLessBttnC14" style="border:none; background-color:transparent">Read more</button>

 [<a href="https://ieeexplore.ieee.org/document/10067100" target="_blank" style="color:#64B2CB">Full Article</a>]